runticle/react-learning/README.md

 Using lazy should use default exports.
 If you need to, just make another file that exports the component you need by default.
 You can also achieve it with a `.then(module => ({ default: module.YourModule }))`.

 We should use the `Suspense` component, to render a fallback (often "Loading...") component while we wait for the dynamic import.

+## UseTransition

+This is a hook (concept is also available in class componenents) which essentially tells React to set the priority of some piece of code to low.
+It will then basically do everything else until it has nothing do and then the low priority code will run.
+You wrap a low priority function in `startTransition(() => ...)`.
+Very simple.
+You also get `isPending` from the hook `const [isPending, startTransition] = useTransition()`.
+This can be used to render a Loading... while the user waits.

+Don't overuse it.
+It tends to make your component render more times as you render once the high priority code runs and then again once the transition finishes.